-There are a lot of different causes of gynaecomastia, but could genetics be one of them?
+There are a lot of different causes of gynecomastia, but could genetics be one of them?
 Here, we’ll look at the genetic link of man boobs and the treatment options available.

 Is there a genetic link to man boobs?

-It is possible man boobs could be hereditary, however, the chances of developing genetic gynaecomastia are extremely rare.
+It is possible man boobs could be hereditary, however, the chances of developing genetic gynecomastia are extremely rare.
 Very few men experience the condition due to hereditary circumstances.